CkanthG/PostManagement/README.md

-# Case Management Kotlin (Java 11) Application Deployment to Minikube using DockerHub.
+# Post Management Kotlin (Java 11) Application Deployment to Minikube using DockerHub.

 ## Minikube installation.
 Follow this link to install the Minikube on your local computer/laptop.